100 Sights in Hamburg, Germany (with Map and Images)

 Wikipedia: St.-Pauli-Kirche (Hamburg-Altona-Altstadt) (DE), Website

-The pilot house Seemannshöft (Seemannshöft pilot station) is a brick building with a dominant signal and observation tower built in 1914 at the entrance to the port of Hamburg.
-There are the Hamburg harbor pilots, the working group of Hamburg ship -mounted tender and the nautical headquarters of the port.
-In the past, the ship registration service was also based there.
+The Pilot's House Seemannshöft (Pilots' Station Seemannshöft) is a brick building built in 1914 with a dominant signal and observation tower on the Seemannshöft at the entrance to the Port of Hamburg.
+The Hamburg port pilots, the Hamburg Ship Fasteners Association and the port's nautical headquarters are housed there.
+In the past, the ship reporting service was also based there.

 Dialogue in the Dark is an awareness raising exhibition and franchise, as well as a social business.
 In Dialogue in the Dark, blind guides lead visitors in small groups through different settings in absolute darkness.
 Through this visitors learn how to interact without sight by using their other senses, as well as experience what it is like to be blind.
 The exhibition is organized as a social franchising company, which offers the exhibition as well as business workshops, and has created jobs for the blind, disabled, and disadvantaged worldwide.
 The exhibition aims to change mindsets on disability and diversity, and increase tolerance for “otherness”.
 More than 9 million visitors have gone through an experience in the Dark and thousands of blind guides and facilitators find employment through exhibitions and workshops.